scan-lan/Group-Project/README.md

 The application:
 - Creates a docker container with the world database with port 3306 open for connections
+- Prompts the user ion the console to input their selected parent query and sub query details
 - Runs SQL queries against the database that satisfy the user requirements
+- Presents the output to the user
+- Prompts the user to run another query or exit the application

 Build Status